loading analytics

 Conclusion: Shut Up and Listen

 It hurts the ego to be silent.
 We want to show off.
-We want to speak.
+We want to prove to our friends that we are "bilingual."

-But the best speakers are the ones who listened the longest.
+But the best speakers—the actors, the spies, the true polyglots—are the ones who listened the longest.

-Don't be the tourist shouting broken grammar louder and louder.
+Don't be the tourist shouting broken grammar louder and louder in hopes that someone understands.
 Be the spy who listens, mimics, and speaks perfectly when the time is right.

 Ready to fill your brain with perfect input?